Learn how to create an upcycled DIY Scarf Necklace with this easy tutorial. Add a unique, personal touch to your accessory collection!

 What you need for upcycled DIY Jewelry

 - Old silk scarf or blouse.
-You can use synthetic material as long as it has a fine and smooth silky feel to it.
+You can use synthetic material with a fine and smooth silky feel.

 - Embroidery thread

 - Jewellery clasp